caylent-solutions/terraform-modules/docs/terraform-module-policies.md

      - `module_test.go` (non-empty)
      - `README.md` (non-empty)
    - The tests directory must have a `README.md` (non-empty)
+   - Optional `helpers` directory, if present must contain:
+     - `helpers.go` (non-empty)
+     - `README.md` (non-empty)

 ### Code Quality Policies

 1. **No Hard-coded Values**
    - All values in Terraform code must use variables
    - No hard-coded strings, numbers, booleans, JSON objects, or YAML heredocs
+   - Hard-coded values are only permitted in:
+     - `terraform.tfvars` files
+     - Default values in `variables.tf`
-   - Hard-coded values are only allowed in variable declarations, locals blocks, and output blocks
+   - Hard-coded values are not allowed in any other files or blocks

 2. **No Nested Modules**
    - Terraform modules cannot contain nested modules